- Application and Scope

-In cases where there is concern for the stability of a long term placement, this should be identified and addressed at an early stage by the relevant professionals with a Placement Support Meeting convened to appraise the issues undermining the placement stability and put in place actions to maintain the placement.
+In cases where there is concern for the stability of a long term home of a child, this should be identified and addressed at an early stage by the relevant professionals with a Placement Support Meeting convened to appraise the issues undermining the placement stability and put in place actions to maintain the placement.
 (See Placement Planning and Disruption Meetings Procedure).

-A Disruption Meeting must be convened for a child whose long term fostering or residential placement ends abruptly or on an unplanned basis.
-This should be informed by the long term care plan for the child that should be up to date, on the child's file and underpinned by care planning process as agreed through court, local authority care planning meetings and ratified through the LAC Review by the Independent Reviewing Officer (IRO).
+A Disruption Meeting must be convened for a child whose long term fostering home or residential home ends abruptly or on an unplanned basis.
+This should be informed by the long term Care Plan for the child that should be up to date, on the child's file and underpinned by care planning process as agreed through court, local authority care planning meetings and ratified through the Our Children's Review by the Independent Reviewing Officer (IRO).
 For children in long term placements since 2013, a long term match should have entailed an assessment by the child's Social Worker and the Fostering Social Worker as ratified through the Fostering Panel.
 This process may not have taken place for children placed before that date.

-A Disruption Meeting should consider the needs of the child and help the child and carers to move on while also informing future planning, particularly with a view to securing permanency for the child by preventing future placement breakdowns.
-If a Disruption Meeting is not requested and does not take place following a placement breakdown, the Team Manager from the Social Work Team must record the reasons this is not required on the child's cases file.
-IROs should also consider the need for a Disruption Meeting via the LAC Review process and make recommendations for this meeting to take place or record the reasons this is not required.
+A Disruption Meeting should focus on the needs of the child and help the child and carers to move on while also informing future planning, particularly with a view to securing permanency for the child by preventing any future breakdowns.
+If a Disruption Meeting is not requested and does not take place following a placement breakdown, the Team Manager from the Social Work Team must record the reasons this is not required on the child's record.
+IROs should also consider the need for a Disruption Meeting via the Our Children's Review process and make recommendations for this meeting to take place or record the reasons this is not required.

 For children whose pre adoptive placements disrupts, a Disruption Meeting should take place.
 Please refer to Disruption of Adoptive Placements Procedure.